Bob Larson: Life and career

 Larson was born in Westwood, Los Angeles, California, the son of Viola (née Baum) and Earl Larson.
 He was raised in McCook, Nebraska.

 Larson plays guitar; he has claimed his early experiences as a musician led to his concerns about occult and destructive influences in rock music.
 He would later incorporate his guitar playing into some of his sermons.
 In the 1960s, the focus of Larson's preaching centered mainly on the leftist political ideology, sexually suggestive lyrics, Eastern religious mysticism, and anti-social behavior of many of the era's rock musicians.

 Debates with Satanists

 During the late 1980s and into the 1990s, Larson repeatedly debated, interviewed, and confronted Satanists, during the period known as the Satanic panic.
 On two occasions he hosted Nikolas Schreck (a gothic rock musician and lead singer of Radio Werewolf) and Zeena LaVey (once the spokesperson for the Church of Satan and later a priestess in the Temple of Set).
 During their first encounter the pair defended Satanism, while in 1997, during their second appearance, they defended Setianism.
 Larson debated the pair, and at times attempted to convert them without success.
-Larson also debated, interviewed and challenged "Nazi Satanist" James Mason on his Talk-Back radio show.